Hamiltonian Structure of the Guiding-center Vlasov-Maxwell Equations with Polarization and Magnetization: Introduction

-In the present paper, we adopt a {\it Hamiltonian} polarization representation in which the guiding-center polarization is introduced explicitly through the guiding-center Hamiltonian.
-In the alternate {\it symplectic} polarization representation \cite{Brizard_2023_gcVM}, the guiding-center polarization effects appear in both the symplectic (Poisson-Bracket) structure as well as the guiding-center Hamiltonian.
-These dual polarization representations are analogous to the Hamiltonian and Symplectic representations of gyrokinetic Vlasov-Maxwell theory \cite{Brizard_Hahm_2007}, in which the perturbed magnetic field, respectively, appears either in the gyrocenter Hamiltonian alone or in both the gyrocenter Hamiltonian and the gyrocenter symplectic (Poisson bracket) structure \cite{HLB_1988,Brizard_1989}.
+In the present paper, we adopt the alternate {\it Hamiltonian} polarization representation in which the guiding-center polarization is introduced explicitly only through the guiding-center kinetic energy $K_{\rm gc}$, i.e., Eq.~\eqref{eq:Lag_E} simplifies to $\partial L_{\rm gc}/\partial{\bf E} \equiv -\,\partial K_{\rm gc}/\partial{\bf E}$ when $\partial\vb{\Pi}_{\rm gc}/\partial{\bf E} \equiv 0$.
+These dual polarization representations are analogous to the Hamiltonian and symplectic representations of gyrokinetic Vlasov-Maxwell theory \cite{HLB_1988,Brizard_1989,Brizard_Hahm_2007}, in which the perturbed magnetic field, respectively, appears either in the gyrocenter Hamiltonian only or in both the gyrocenter Hamiltonian and the gyrocenter Poisson bracket \cite{HLB_1988,Brizard_1989}.
 We note that, in the gyrocenter and guiding-center symplectic representations, the inductive electric field and the polarization drift velocity appear explicitly in their respective Euler-Lagrange equations, while these terms are absent in the Hamiltonian representations.
+Hence, because of the simplicity of the Hamiltonian polarization representation, we will explore the Hamiltonian structure of the guiding-center Vlasov-Maxwell equations derived from the guiding-center Lagrangian \eqref{eq:Lgc_def} with $\vb{\Pi}_{\rm gc} \equiv 0$ used for further simplicity, and leave the symplectic polarization case to future work.

 The remainder of the paper is organized as follows.
 In Sec.~\ref{sec:gc_var}, the guiding-center Vlasov-Maxwell equations are presented, with the guiding-center polarization and magnetization defined in terms of derivatives of the guiding-center Lagrangian with respect to electric and magnetic fields, respectively.
 In Sec.~\ref{sec:gc_Noether}, the energy-momentum conservation laws of the guiding-center Vlasov-Maxwell equations, which are derived by Noether method, are presented.
 In addition, we show that the angular momentum conservation law follows from the explicit symmetry of the guiding-center stress tensor.
 In Sec.~\ref{sec:Ham_gcVM}, we construct the functional bracket for the guiding-center Vlasov-Maxwell equations, following a direct procedure adopted for other reduced Vlasov-Maxwell equations \cite{Brizard_2021_gcVM,Brizard_2021_gyVM}.
 The form of the new guiding-center functional bracket will guarantee the Jacobi property.